 You have lots of choices with adoption.
 Will it be private or will you use an agency?
 Will it be open or closed?
 In today’s adoptions, you can know your child and be a part of your child’s life.
 Even if you feel that you cannot provide everything your child needs, you are in the driver’s seat when making an adoption plan.

-Adoption is a wonderful option if you:
+Adoption is a wonderful option for an unwanted pregnancy if you:

 - Don’t want an abortion and aren’t ready to be a parent.